opentaps/open-climate-investing/book/New-Asset-Classes.md

 - Offtaker counter party default risk
 - Value of assets supporting the debt
 - What is the recovery process in the event of default?
+- Rollover risk: What is the term of the debt, and how easily could it be refinanced so you can be repaid?
+In the extreme are cryptocurrency stablecoins which promise the liquidity of cash.
+Is the asset liquid enough to fund all of it?
+Usually the answer is no.

 If it's equity, think about the usual: